ash/raku-course/essentials/simple-input-output/say/index.md

 Voilà, we got `Hello, World!` on the screen.

-The `say` routine can accept more than one argumnet, so we can print both values in one go:
+The `say` routine can accept more than one argument, so we can print more values in one go:

 ```raku
 say 42, 'Hello, World!';
 ```

-Just note that the parts of this output will be concatenated to a single string: `42Hello, World!`, so it’s better to add a space.
+Just note that the parts of this output are concatenated to a single string: `42Hello, World!`, so it’s better to add a space between them.
 And you should be able to solve this problem by now, for example, like this:

 ```raku
 say 42, ' ', 'Hello, World!';
 ```

-After printing all the argumnets, the `say` routine adds a newline character to the output.
+After printing all the arguments, the `say` routine adds a newline character to the output.

 {% include nav.html %}